Designations Congruent with Things: A Correspondence In Two Parts

 Letter to Mako, dude.
 Get it together.

 Dear Mako, I hope you’re not worried because I haven’t been in touch.
 Let me explain.
-First of all, I can’t really see very well, so I haven’t been checking my email.
-Hermann glances at my account every so often to make sure I’m not, you know, being charged with any crimes or anything.
+First of all, I can’t see very well, so I haven’t been checking my email.
+Hermann glances at my account every so often to make sure I’m not, y’know, being charged with any crimes or anything.
 He said you’ve been sending me messages.
-He wouldn’t read them to me, because he felt like that would be disrespectful to you.
+He wouldn’t read them to me, because he felt that would be disrespectful to you.
 Between you and me, I think that’s true, but I also think that he’s got a lot of rage going on where the PPDC is concerned and he just doesn’t want to deal with any of it.
 Even you.
-Which isn't cool, but still, he’s had a rough week, and he did get charged with abduction, which he hasn’t said much about, but I think the whole situation is giving him an ulcer from repressed anxiety.
+Which isn't cool, but still, he’s had a rough week, and he did get charged (briefly) with my abduction, which he hasn’t said much about, but I think the whole situation is giving him an ulcer from repressed anxiety.
 And rage.
 Did I mention the rage?
 The dude is seriously pissed.
 At the machine, Maks.
 At the gears of bureaucracy.
 I’m pretty sure he’s not pissed directly at you.
-I am not pissed at all.
+I’m not pissed at all.
 Just to be clear.
-Second of all, I haven’t been answering my phone because I just don’t think that’s going to go so well, because I just—look I can tell you right now how it’s going to go.
-You’re going to say something normal, and I’m going to freak out.
-Then I’m going to say something stupid about Pentecost, and you’re going to cry and try to pretend you’re not crying, and then I’m going to cry and try to pretend I’m not crying but less well than you, so—this is better.
+Second of all, I haven’t been answering my phone because I just don’t think that’ll go so well, because I just—look, I can tell you right now how it’s going to go.
+You’ll say something normal, and I’ll freak out.
+Then I’ll say something stupid about Pentecost, and you’ll cry but you’ll pretend you’re not crying, and then I’ll cry and try to pretend I’m not crying but less well than you, so—this is better.
 Trust me.

-Today Hermann is giving a job talk at UC Berkeley.
-I didn’t watch it, but he called me later sounding sort of primly pleased in a super restrained way, so it went awesome.
-They offered him a job, and I told him he had better go drinking.
+Today, Hermann gave a job talk at UC Berkeley.
+I didn’t watch it, but he called me afterward sounding sort of primly pleased in a super restrained way, so it went awesome.
+They offered him a job.
+I told him he’d better go drinking.
 So he’s living it up with the Berkeley math guys right about now.
-I’ve been spending the day like the cultural connoisseur I am, making a study of science fiction archetypes and watching Star Wars while wishing secretly it was Dune.
+I’ve been spending the day like the cultural connoisseur I am, making a study of science fiction archetypes and watching Star Wars and wishing secretly it was Dune.

-You know he never liked me.
+You know, he never liked me.
 The Marshal.
 Marshal Pentecost.
 Your kind-of dad.
 I think it’s because he thought I was a bad influence on you.
 Which, yes, maybe, probably I was.
 I did, accidentally, buy you forbidden rollerblades.
 I did, accidentally, teach you American and German profanity.
-I did, accidentally, introduce you to Skye McLeod, the Improbably Dreamy Summer Intern.
-I did, accidentally, leave you alone in the lab with Skye McLeod for forty-five minutes, I’m not sure what happened there, I don’t want to know.
+I did, accidentally, introduce you to Skye McLeod, the Improbably Dreamy and age-appropriate Summer Intern.
+I did, accidentally, leave you alone in the lab with Skye McLeod for forty-five minutes; I’m not sure what happened there, I don’t want to know.
 I did, accidentally, make you my eponymous cocktail for your seventeenth birthday, which the Marshal felt was about four years too early.
-Anyway, the fallout from all those accidents are probably all the stories I would have told you, if Hermann hadn’t given us both a lecture and then stolen my alcohol.
+Anyway, the fallout from all those accidents is probably all the stories I would have told you, if Hermann hadn’t given us both a lecture and stolen my alcohol.

-Dr. Gottlieb has his charms, but well, you know.
+Dr. Gottlieb has his charms, but well, y’know.

 So yeah.
 My idea of consoling you about everyone who’s dead basically is just me telling you stories about your adopted father yelling at me.